momoiorg-repository/actor_demo/README.md

 - Exit model editing mode with cntl-X and save the edited model with a different name

 Next, start the ros_actor command interpreter and run the application.
-- Launch vscode, attach to 'actordemo' docker from Remote Explorer, and open the /root/actordemo directory.
+- Launch vscode, attach to 'actor_demo' docker from Remote Explorer, and open the /root/actordemo directory.

 - When you run 'pytwb_ws/src/cm1/\_\_main\_\_.py from vscode, a command prompt will appear.